 How to Avoid Bringing Pests Into Your Home

-When getting a plant in person, check the leaves and the soil to see if anything is crawling around.
-Even though a lot of pests like spider mites and mealybugs are tiny, you can still see them moving on the leaves.
+When purchasing a plant, check the leaves and the soil to see if anything is crawling around.
+Even though pests like spider mites and mealybugs are tiny, you can still see them moving around on the leaves.
 If you see something that looks questionable, step away from the plant and find another one.
 The last thing you want to do is bring pests into your home!

 A Previously 'Majestic' Monstera